melt-umn/silver/README.md

 Archival versions of this software are permanently available on the Data Repository of the University of Minnesota at https://doi.org/10.13020/D6QX07.

+Other software and artifacts are also archived there and can be reached from this persistent link: http://hdl.handle.net/11299/206558.

 ## Acknowledgements